pvdmeulen/uktrade/README.md

 #> # i Use `print(n = ...)` to see more rows, and `colnames()` to see all variable names
 ```

-Note that these need to be in character format, and include any leading
+Note that SITC codes need to be in character format, and include any
-zeros.
-This is because, unlike HS or CN codes, odd SITC codes exist
+leading zeros.
+This is because, unlike HS or CN codes, odd SITC codes
-(e.g. SITC1).
-We can also select a selection of codes in a similar way
+exist (e.g. SITC1).
+We can also select a selection of codes in a similar
-to HS/CN codes:
+way to HS/CN codes:

 ``` r
 data <- load_ots(month = 201901, country = "AU", flow = 4, sitc = c("0", "11", "2",